lanl/spiner/doc/sphinx/src/databox.rst

 Using ``DataBox`` with smart pointers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Smart pointers can be used to managed a ``DataBox`` and automatically call ``free`` for you, so long as you use them with a custom deleter.
+Smart pointers can be used to manage a ``DataBox`` and automatically call ``free`` for you, so long as you use them with a custom deleter.
 Spiner provides the following deleter for use in this
 scenario: